openstack-archive/training-labs/README.rst

 * Controller node
 * Compute node

-Now you have a multi-node deployment of OpenStack running with the below services installed.
+Now you have a multi-node deployment of OpenStack running with the following services installed.

-OpenStack services installed on Controller node:

 * Keystone
+* Nova
-* Horizon
+* Neutron
 * Glance
-* Nova

-  * nova-api
-  * nova-scheduler
-  * nova-consoleauth
-  * nova-cert
-  * nova-novncproxy
-  * python-novaclient

 * Cinder

-* Neutron

-  * neutron-server
-  * neutron-plugin-openvswitch-agent
-  * neutron-l3-agent
-  * neutron-dhcp-agent
-  * neutron-metadata-agent

-Openstack Services installed on Compute node:

-* Nova

-  * nova-compute

-* Neutron

-  * neutron-plugin-openvswitch-agent
+* Horizon

 How to access the services
 --------------------------